Revisiting the question of what instantaneous normal modes tell us about liquid dynamics: What can we learn from instantaneous normal modes

 \subsection{Low temperature solid-like limit}

 Let us consider a liquid.
 Its INM DOS is linear in the frequency.
-On the other hand, Debye taught us that for a zero temperature ideal crystal, the corresponding vibrational density of states has a quadratic behavior, known as Debye's law \cite{kittel2021introduction}.
+On the other hand, Debye taught us that for an ideal crystal, the corresponding vibrational density of states has a quadratic behavior, known as Debye's law \cite{kittel2018solid}.
 The contrast between these two opposite trends has been observed experimentally in selenium \cite{PhysRevLett.63.2381}, heavy water \cite{DAWIDOWSKI2000247} and water \cite{jin2024temperature}.
-Less is known about how the INM DOS interpolates between these two behaviors by lowering the temperature and approaching the ideal crystalline phase.
+Less is known about how the INM DOS interpolates between these two behaviors by lowering the temperature and approaching the ideal crystalline phase (see nevertheless \cite{10.1063/1.474968} where this transition is observed when only pure translation INM are considered).
 As already mentioned, the presence of unstable modes (no matter how few) implies that a linear scaling appears in the INM DOS.
 Therefore, as soon as unstable mode are present in the spectrum and $f_u\neq 0$, the INM DOS will be linear at low enough frequencies.
 By decreasing temperature, the fraction of unstable modes diminishes and the linear scaling is expected to get confined to very low frequency and eventually give room to the Debye scaling, that is allowed to appear only when $f_u=0$.

 In order to investigate this point, we have chosen Gallium as a benchmark example.
 As a reference, in Fig.\ref{fig:7}, we present the experimental data for the density of states at $500$ K from Ref.\cite{doi:10.1021/acs.jpclett.2c00297} together with our simulation results for the INM density of states $\rho(\omega)$ and the density of states function $S(\omega)$.
 Among the various features emerging from this comparison, we notice that at low temperature (\textit{e.g.}, $T=300$ K), $S(\omega)$ shows already a clear Debye scaling at low frequency and a vanishing diffusion constant ($S(0)=0$).
-On the contrary, the stable branche of the INM DOS is still strongly linear at low frequency, consistent with a large number of unstable mode still present at such a temperature.
+On the contrary, the stable branch of the INM DOS is still strongly linear at low frequency, consistent with a large number of unstable mode still present at such a temperature.
+This difference is caused by the presence of non-diffusive unstable modes that survive in the solid phase.
+These modes are possibly a spurious effect of the INM computation and can be removed using various methods.
+We defer a detailed study of the nature of these modes for future work.

 In order to test the emergence of the Debye scaling in the INM spectrum, we have lowered the temperature to a value of $T=1$ K. The results of this numerical analysis for $\rho(\omega)$ and $S(\omega)$ are presented in Fig.\ref{fig:8}.
 The density of state function $S(\omega)$ presents a Debye scaling $S(\omega) \propto \omega^2$ up to approximately $8$ meV and it exhibits two distinct peaks at $\approx 10$ meV and $18$ meV.
 Moving to the INM analysis, at $T=1$ K, we observe that the number of unstable modes in the INM spectrum becomes very small.
 The shape of $\rho(\omega)$ is now very consistent with the density of state function $S(\omega)$, as shown in panel (a) of Fig.\ref{fig:8}.
 The INM analysis is able to capture well the position of the two aforementioned peaks, despite their width is slightly larger and intensity smaller.
 This seemingly good agreement between the two quantities is a consequence of the fact that the harmonic approximation becomes more and more reliable at low temperature.
 In fact, at exactly $T=0$, the two computations should give exactly the same results, up to numerical precision.